 "A decade ago, gasoline was a national commodity, but today there are many distinct types of motor fuels in use," Lieberman said in his testimony.
 "At the same time demand and the challenge facing refineries to comply with gasoline requirements has never been greater, a number of regulatory constraints have impinged upon refinery capacity."

-Fox News anchor Tony Snow interviews CEI's Ben Lieberman on high gas prices, March 2004
+Fox News anchor Tony Snow interviews CEI's Ben Lieberman on high gas prices, March 2004 severely restricted due to harsh and needless regulations in the United States, Europe, and elsewhere.

 FOOD SAFETY AND BIOTECHNOLOGY